 - Cloudcuckoolander: Woozy Winks

-- Crouching Moron, Hidden Badass: Due to the jokesy nature of most of his appearances, people forget that not only can he go toe-to-toe with most of the other big names in the DCU without much difficulty, but he's also a trained CIA operative and survived dismemberment for thousands of years.
+- Crouching Moron, Hidden Badass: Due to the jokesy nature of most of his appearances, people forget that not only can he go toe-to-toe with most of the other big names in the DCU without much difficulty, but he's also a trained FBI operative and survived dismemberment for thousands of years.

 - Disappeared Dad: Played straight, then averted in the JLA comics.
 It's suggested that one reason for his abandonment is his work, but it's still Parental Abandonment.

 - The Dreaded: One very specific, but powerful example: Despite his goofy persona, Plas scares the everloving hell out of Batman.

 - Early Installment Character-Design Difference: In his first appearance, his costume was red on one side, black on the other.
 (And in some reprints, has only one sleeve.)
 Even Alex Ross seems not to know this (granted, he may have misinterpreted the black portion of the costume as shade).

 - Eating the Enemy: The Golden Age Plastic Man villain Mister Aqua had the ability to turn into water.
 He was defeated when Plastic Man's sidekick, Woozy Winks, drank him.

 - Even Bad Men Love Their Mamas: Plas invoked this in one of the Quality Comics issues in order to get Woozy Winks to reform, who then was using his power to resist injury for crime.
 Plastic Man reduced Woozy to tears by asking him what his mother would think if she knew what he was doing.